STATEMENT OF EWALD GRITSCH

 Based on this expensive and at best disappointing experience we did all the flight planning and logistics for the following expeditions by ourselves.

 On a personal note I want to add that it is very disappointing to see how someone is trying to create negative headlines where in reality nothing negative exists - a sad example of envy and malicious defamation.
-Another reason for discrediting the others expeditions could also be the attempt to boost his own company or planned projects by attacking others.
+Another reason for discrediting the others expeditions could also be the attempt to boost his own company or planned projects.

 In case you have any more questions in regard to the above mentioned items or any other topics, you are welcome to send me an email, to Ewald@stearman.at